delucks/colorman/README.md

 # X11 Color Manager

-This script downloads and manipulates color palletes for X11 based Linux systems.
-It includes functionality to download color palletes from the site [dotshare.it](http://dotshare.it), and generate color palletes from image files (wallpapers).
+This script downloads and manipulates color palettes for X11 based Linux systems.
+It includes functionality to download color palettes from the site [dotshare.it](http://dotshare.it), and generate color palettes from image files (wallpapers).

 I've forked this from https://github.com/everett1992/wp, and included a bunch of extra functionality.